torvalds/linux/Documentation/vm/hmm.rst

 migrated from a main memory page to a device page, then any CPU access to address A triggers a page fault and initiates a migration back to main memory.

-With these two features, HMM not only allows a device to mirror process address space and keeps both CPU and device page tables synchronized, but also leverages device memory by migrating the part of the data set that is actively being used by the device.
+With these two features, HMM yest only allows a device to mirror process address space and keeps both CPU and device page tables synchronized, but also leverages device memory by migrating the part of the data set that is actively being used by the device.